raghadenawar23/MLLibrary/README.md

     print model
 ```

-Feel free to modify `Main.hs` to experiment with logistic regression or KMeans clustering as needed.
+Feel free to modify `Main.hs` to experiment with logistic regression or k-means clustering.

 ---